-Our Charleston DUI defense lawyers have faced a relatively new issue regarding so-called “Drug Recognition Experts” (DRE).
+Our Mount Pleasant DUI lawyers have dealt with “Drug Recognition Experts” (DRE).
 South Carolina law makes it illegal to drive a motor vehicle while under the influence of alcohol, any other drug or a combination of other drugs or substances, or the combined influence of alcohol and any other drug or drugs or substances to the extent that the person’s faculties to drive a motor vehicle are materially and appreciably impaired.
 In other words, a driver can be charged with a DUI despite there being zero evidence of whether the driver consumed alcohol.

 There are 12 steps to a DRE’s Drug Evaluation Process: